CoreGGplayer/ThinEncryptor/README.md

 # ThinEncryptor
-A Lite Encryptor,Write it 100% Python
+A Lite Encryptor,Write it 100% Python.
-Build:
+# Build Environments:
-You Need Python 3,"Random" Library For Python3
+You Need Python 3,"Random" Library For Python3.
+# Run Project:
-Once you have these ready, you just need to run them.
+Once you have these ready, you just need download and to run them.